How, Then, Will I Lead?

-- Learners will be expected to pay a $250 tuition deposit up front and cover cost of travel and lodging expenses as needed.
+- Learners will be expected to pay a $500 tuition up front and cover cost of travel and lodging expenses as needed.
 Double occupancy lodging Thursday night during Session 1 is included in the program fee.
 Lunch and snacks are also included throughout the program.

 Homework prior to each session (including time to complete assessments) is an integral part of the program.